 We worked with the Sixties Scoop Indigenous Society of Alberta (SSISA) to help shape how our government can apologize in a way that is meaningful and promotes healing.

-Survivors, their families and community members were invited to be part of this process so we can gain a deeper understanding of how the Sixties Scoop affected people’s lives.
+Survivors, their families and community members were invited to be part of this process so we could gain a deeper understanding of how the Sixties Scoop affected people’s lives.

 It may be difficult to know if a child who was removed from their home during this time was part of the Sixties Scoop.
 The engagement sessions were an opportunity for people to learn more about the Sixties Scoop.

 - January 18: Peace River